Two-pink-deckchairs-on-lawn

 • Storytelling and real-life examples.

 This makes the copy enjoyable to read and encourages your readers to read more.
-The more they read, the more they learn about you and the more expert, credible and trustworthy you’ll come across.
+The more they read, the more they learn about you and the more they’ll see you as expert, credible and trustworthy.

 9. Regular blog content